 Laminated glass: Two or more sheets of glass compressed against an inner sheet of transparent plastic to which the glass adheres if broken.
 Used for enhanced safety and security, as well as sound reduction.

-Lineal: A standard length profile or shape, typically of vinyl or thermally broken aluminum, which is cut and processed to make window and door components.
+Lineal: A standard length profile or shape, typically of vinyl or thermally broken aluminum that is cut and processed to make window and door components.

 Lintel: A structural component or beam above a window or door opening that supports the wall above.
 Also referred to as a header.